Damitwhy/NA-Share/README.md

     - Is ever more important to link to social media, it seems its the best place to advertise and having a presence means you could get lot of foot fall come your way.
 - **Anonymity**: Ensure user anonymity and privacy.
   - NA-Share conforms to the data-protection act.
-  - Users may report Shares via our contacts page.
+  - Users may report Shares via NA-Share's contacts page.
-  - there are no account settings as of yet but when there are we will consider Privacy settings.
+  - There are no account settings as of yet but when there are we will consider robust Privacy settings.

 ### Features Left to Implement
 - ****